What is CapCut and how do you use it?

 How do you download CapCut?

-Downloading CapCut is super simple, and doable across multiple devices.
-Download the mobile version of CapCut for iOS via the Apple App Store, or for Android from the Google Play Store.
+Downloading CapCut is simple, and can be done across multiple devices.
+Download the mobile version of CapCut for iOS via the Apple App Store, or for Android from Google Play.

 If you’d prefer to use CapCut on your PC or Mac, then you needn’t worry.
-You can download CapCut from the Apple Mac App Store, or the desktop version of the Google Play Store.
-And, if you’d rather just use the web version, head to CapCut’s website and give it a try.
+You can download CapCut from the Apple Mac App Store, or the desktop version of Google Play.
+If you’d rather just use the web version, head to CapCut’s website and give it a try.

 Can you use CapCut without paying?

-Yes!
-CapCut is free to download and use.
-It’s 100% free, no matter which features you use.
-This means it’s an ideal tool for beginners to get to grips with video editing, while also offering advanced tools for folks with a few rodeos under their belts.
+Yes, CapCut is free to download and use.
+This makes it an ideal tool for beginners getting to grips with video editing, while also offering advanced tools for folks with a few rodeos under their belts.
 There’s no barrier to entry, and given it’s free, you can’t do much better than that.

-However, you can upgrade to CapCut Pro for $7.99 per month.
-The Pro version gives you a whole host of new features, effects, and Cloud storage – it's not essential, but it's worth exploring.
+However, you can upgrade to CapCut Pro for $9.99 per month.
+The Pro version gives you a whole host of new features, effects, and cloud storage — it also removes the CapCut watermark from your content.

 Can you use CapCut to edit YouTube videos?

-Even though CapCut’s well-known for vertical, short-form content like TikTok, you can use it for editing YouTube videos without a hitch.
-However, CapCut does impose a 15-minute limit.
+While CapCut is known for vertical, short-form content like TikTok, you can use it for editing YouTube videos.
+However, some users find that CapCut performs better with shorter videos.

 Need music for your CapCut creations?
-Don’t let lack of choice stop you.
-Check out our catalog of more than 50,000 tracks and 200,000 unique sound effects and variations.
+Check out Epidemic Sound’s catalog of more than 50,000 tracks and 200,000 Hollywood-grade sound effects.

 Can you take a video in CapCut?